omjadas/ONYX/README.md

    1. For Emulator
       1. Install Android emulator using **tools>SDK Manager**
       2. Choose a virtual device using **tools>AVD Manager**
+      3. For running the video chat portion of the app:
+         a.
+Create a new virtual device or edit an existing one
+         b.
+Click on "Show Advanced Settings"
+         c.
+Set the front and back cameras (recommended front=webcam, back=emulated)
-      3. On clicking run, choose the virtual device
+      4. On clicking run, choose the virtual device
    2. For Android device
       1. Enable app debugging
       2. Connect device via usb cable